 19th – 21st Century

-In the 19th century, Tippu Tip Sultan, from Zanzibar, dominates the slave trade in Tanzania with an empire extending all the way to the Congo River.
-The Sultan of Oman sets up his palace in Zanzibar and ultimately agrees to abolish slave traffic under the pressure of the British Consul in 1873.
+The Sultan of Oman set up his palace on the island and ultimately agreed to abolish slave traffic under the pressure of the British Consul in 1873.

-In the middle of the WWI, Britain, Belgium and South Africa occupies German Tanganyika and by the end of the war, through the Treaty of Versailles, Britain is given control over mainland Tanganyika.
+In the middle of the WWI, Britain, Belgium and South Africa occupied German Tanganyika and by the end of the war, through the Treaty of Versailles, Britain was given control over mainland Tanganyika.

 In 1946, The United Nations changed Britain’s rule into a Trusteeship which remained as such until 1961 when Tanganyika achieved independence from Britain with Julius Nyerere as President.